 We’ll admit that when we first got our Malamutes, walking them was a little intimidating.
 A few walks on a standard leash and collar left us wondering what would happen if they really wanted to get away from us.

-Not only is owning a harness a confidence boost, but there’s also some added health benefits for both you and your Mal.
-The most obvious is that a harness distributes the pressure over a larger area of your dog’s chest, rather than focusing solely on pulling the neck.
+Not only is owning a harness a confidence boost but there are also some added health benefits for you and your Mal.
+The most obvious is that a harness distributes the pressure over a larger area of your dog’s chest rather than focusing solely on pulling the neck.

-What Should You Look For in an Alaskan Malamute Harness?
+What Should You Look For In An Alaskan Malamute Harness?

-When looking for a harness there are a few features you should look for to make sure they’re suitable for a Malamute.
+When looking for a harness, there are a few features you should look for to make sure they’re suitable for a Malamute.
 The first thing we look out for is the padding over the chest.

 Our Alaskan Malamute Harness Recommendations

 Does finding a harness that fits all the criteria sound like an impossible task?